mia-platform/documentation/docs/release_notes/RN_v9-3/platform_9-3-0_releasenotes.md

 #### Save with cmd/ctrl + enter

-A useful shortcut has been implemented in the save configuration modal allowing you to save with ctrl+enter (or cmd+enter on MacOS)
+A useful shortcut has been implemented in the save configuration modal allowing you to save with ctrl+enter (or cmd+enter on MacOS).

 #### Jenkins Integrations